Ajeji/OpenCV/README.md

     streamlit run './scripts/app.py'
     ```
 ## Evaluation
-The performance of the object detection algorithm is evaluated by metrics such as Precision, Recal, and Mean Average Precision (mAP).
+The performance of the model is evaluated by metrics such as Precision, Recal, and Mean Average Precision (mAP).

 | Model   | Precision | Recall | F1-score | mAP@0.5 | mAP@0.5:0.95 |
 |---------|-----------|--------|----------|---------|--------------|